magoo/Vault-for-Incident-Responders/README.md

 # :rotating_light::fire: :key: Vault Incident Response :key: :fire: :rotating_light:
 Preparing for, and responding to, an incident within Vault.
 This is not necessarily advice to help secure a Vault deployment, but instead, to help when it eventually fails.

-## Preparing your Vault for a future incident and forensic review.
+## Preparing your Vault for a future incident and forensic review. :thumbsup:
 A quick checklist for Vault deployments to have proper "forensic readiness" to make an easier time for incident responders.

-- [ ] Remember to enable the audit backend with `audit-enable`.
+- [x] Remember to enable the audit backend with `audit-enable`.
 This does not happen in the configuration file.
-- [ ] Logs going to a centralized location, highly maintained for availability and searchable, and outside of any security blast radius as much as possible.
+- [x] Logs going to a centralized location, highly maintained for availability and searchable, and outside of any security blast radius as much as possible.
-- [ ] Prepare to reverse hash values in any investigation.
+- [x] Prepare to reverse hash values in any investigation.
-- [ ] Tokens should have `display-name` to help assist log analysis.
+- [x] Tokens should have `display-name` to help assist log analysis.
-- [ ] If you are instrumenting an application client that consumes a "response wrapped" token, and it sees a failure, this may be an exception to handle as a security event.
+- [x] If you are instrumenting an application client that consumes a "response wrapped" token, and it sees a failure, this may be an exception to handle as a security event.
 Vault logs will not treat it as such.

-### Notable insecure configurations
+### Notable insecure configurations :thumbsdown:
-- [ ] Using `log_raw` will directly expose token values into your audit backend.
+- [x] Using `log_raw` will directly expose token values into your audit backend.
-- [ ] Starting a server with `-dev` will degrade every single protection that Vault offers
+- [x] Finding a server with `-dev` will degrade every single protection that Vault offers, possibly in a test instance
-- [ ] Using the `-id` parameter in any `vault token-create` as a method to create tokens may make tokens predictable or weak.
+- [x] Using the `-id` parameter in any `vault token-create` as a method to create tokens may make tokens predictable / weak / reused

 ## These are the most likely incident response actions you'll take.